KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-7/index.md

 ---
-title: Installing NetHunter On the OnePlus 7
+title: Installing NetHunter on the OnePlus 7
 description:
 icon:
 weight: